POETSII/pstack/README.md

 #### 2. POETS Daemon ([`pd`](pd.py))

-This is a persistent background process that monitors the job queue on the Redis orchestration layer and spawns engines to execute accepted jobs.
+This is a persistent background process that monitors the job queue on Redis and spawns engines to execute accepted jobs.
 It handles all aspects of job and process control (e.g. queueing, status reporting and logging).

 #### 3. POETS Client ([`pcli`](pcli.py))